Do you restrict your kids watching habits? Did your parents restrict yours?

 I was kidding!
 Dude, chill out!
 Of course it's not abuse!
 Did you think I was serious?
 Come on.
 I still think that one should introduce the telly.
 Extremes don't work in my mind.
 You have to teach children how to use the medium in a healthy way: show'em how it can distort reality for example (of course not when they are a toddler), teach them how advertisements work,...
 Show'em the evil that Fox is.
 How political it can be....

-― the tip of the tongue taking a trip tralalala (stevienixed), Friday, 3 April 2009 08:01 (seven years ago) Permalink
+― the tip of the tongue taking a trip tralalala (stevienixed), Friday, 3 April 2009 08:01 (eight years ago) Permalink

 we have cable but just a few kids channels. however, there is a lot of free kids stuff on our "on demand" thing, so the kids are enjoying some of that retro junk. first time i'd seen "topcat" in about 30 years